Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Stokes-Gell-Mann parameters

-An order way to determine the true boundaries of the space of the normalized Stokes-Gell-Mann parameters is the following: \begin{itemize} \item The subvector ${\bf s}_1$ is constrained to the triangle in Fig.~\ref{fig:CoM}; \item The subvector ${\bf s}_2$ is constrained to the 3D shape in Fig.~\ref{fig:fatth}, whose dimensions are fixed by ${\bf s}_1$; \item The subvector ${\bf s}_3$ is constrained to the normalized version of the dual ellipsoid in Fig.~\ref{fig:Mark}, whose shape is determined by both ${\bf s}_1$ and ${\bf s}_2$. \end{itemize}
+An ordered way to determine the true boundaries of the space of the normalized Stokes-Gell-Mann parameters is the following: \begin{itemize} \item The subvector ${\bf s}_1$ is constrained to the triangle in Fig.~\ref{fig:CoM} following relation (\ref{inplane}); \item The subvector ${\bf s}_2$ is constrained to the 3D shape described in relation (\ref{fatth}) and shown in Fig.~\ref{fig:fatth}, whose dimensions are fixed by ${\bf s}_1$ through the functions $H_m({\bf s}_1)$ (that correspond to the heights of the three cones in Fig.~\ref{fig:3D}(a) at the corresponding point); \item The subvector ${\bf s}_3$ is constrained to the normalized version of the dual ellipsoid in Fig.~\ref{fig:Mark} following the inequality in relation (\ref{ellipsoidforS3}) with $\pmb{\mathsf S}=2S_0{\bf s}_3/\sqrt{3}$, whose shape is determined by both ${\bf s}_1$ and ${\bf s}_2$ through the construction of ${\rm Re}(\mathbf{\Gamma})$ following Eq.~(\ref{Gamma}). \end{itemize} These three constraints imply that $\vec s$ is restricted to a 8D hyper-volume much smaller than $\pi^4/24$, the interior of the unit hypersphere.
+By using the volume of the ellipsoid inhabitable by ${\bf s}_3$ (which depends on ${\bf s}_1$ and ${\bf s}_2$), integrating it in ${\bf s}_2$ over the volume in Fig.~\ref{fig:fatth} (which depends on ${\bf s}_1$), and integrating the result in ${\bf s}_1$ over the surface of the triangle in Fig.~\ref{fig:CoM}, a closed form result of $567\pi^3/163840$ is found, which constitutes only $2.64\%$ of the interior of the unit hypersphere.
+This analytic result was corroborated by numerical Monte-Carlo integration.

-We conclude this section by remarking that none of these inequalities imposes a restriction on the normalized Stokes-Gell-Mann vector $\vec s$ within the region $|\vec s|=\le1/2$.
-For the inequalities in relations (\ref{inplane}) and (\ref{cones}) this is evident from their geometric interpretation in Figs.~\ref{fig:3D}(a), since a sphere of radius $1/2$ centered at the origin fits completely within all the restricted volumes.
-While less evident, this is also true for the inequality in relation (\ref{phase2}), as shown in Appendix B. However, a general, simple way to show this fact is to use the formula found by Sheppard \cite{Sheppard2011,Sheppard2012} for the eigenvalues $\lambda_i$, which can be written as
+Note that none of the constraints described in this section impose a restriction on the normalized Stokes-Gell-Mann vector $\vec s$ within the inner region $|\vec s|\le1/2$.
+A simple proof of this fact follows from using the formula found by Sheppard \cite{Sheppard2011,Sheppard2012} for the eigenvalues $\lambda_i$ in terms of the measures $P_{\rm I}=|\vec s|$, which can be written as